google/watchface/README.md

 faces ahead of submission to Play or to incorporate memory usage checking into your tools and processes.

+## Watch Face Format optimizer

+The [Watch Face Format optimizer][optimizer] is a tool which can be incorporated into your work flow to reduce the memory usage of your watch face at runtime, by optimizing aspects of your WFF XML and your resources.

 ## Samples

 For WFF samples, please see the [Wear OS Samples repository][samples] on GitHub.